JacobLee23/CSE-15L-Lab-Reports/reports/report-3.md

 ## `-E`/`--extended-regexp`

-The `-E` options interprets `PATTERN` as an exetended regular expression when searching for `PATTERN` in `FILE`.
-Metacharacters are treated according to their meta role instead of their literal role.
+Passing the `-E` flag configures `grep` to interpret `PATTERN` as an extended regular expression when searching for `PATTERN` in `FILE`, where metacharacters are treated according to their meta role instead of their literal role:

 ```bash
 $ grep -E "\w{,4}" filename.txt | cat